sampaiodias/unity-clean-code/README.md

 private void CreateEnemy(GameObject prefab)
 {
-	// The GameObject of the enemy to be instantiated;
+	// The GameObject of the enemy to be instantiated GameObject enemy;
-	GameObject enemy;
 	// Creates the enemy in the scene enemy = Instantiate(prefab)